jaytolentino/birdfeed/README.md

 * User can compose a new tweet
   * User can click a “Compose” icon in the Action Bar on the top right
   * User can then enter a new tweet and post this to twitter
+  * User is taken back to home timeline with new tweet visible in timeline

 ### To complete...

-__Required:__
-* User can compose a new tweet
-  * User is taken back to home timeline with new tweet visible in timeline

 _Optional:_
 * Links in tweets are clickable and will launch the web browser (see autolink)